ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Objectives
 * Use the resources method in the routes file to generate all the routes.
 * Create a Review Model and Migration that implements a move review.
-* Review the migration that implements this relationship.
+* Review the migration that implements this movie-review relationship.
+* Show how a movie's relationship to a review is one to many.
-* Draw an Entity Relationship Diagram (ERD) to show how foreign keys are used to implement these 1 to many relationships in the DB.
+* Draw a the Entity Relationship Diagram (ERD), and DB Tables, to show how foreign keys are used to implement these 1 to many relationships in the DB.
 * Use ActiveRecord `has_many` and `belongs_to` to implement this movie/review relationship.
 * Use the Rails console to create movie reviews.
 * Create seed data to pre-populate a couple of movie reviews.
-* Create a Review's controller that will return a JSON representation of movie reviews.
 * Create a nested resource for movie reviews.
+* Create a Review Controller that will return a JSON representation of movie reviews.

 ## Code Along: Setup